Freesole Vs Shoe Goo

 Vendors say it is good for tennis shoes, hiking boots, climbing shoes, skateboard shoes, rollerblades, and more.
 You can also use it to rebuild heels and toes that have worn down.

-A couple of downsides users have reported include its being messy to apply, needing to apply it on a level surface with protection under the shoe, It has a reputation for lasting longer than many other similar products on the market.
+A couple of downsides include its being messy to apply, needing to apply it on a level surface with protection under the shoe, It has a reputation for lasting longer than many other similar products on the market.

 You can use it in cold or hot temperatures, and has great abrasion resistance, so it’s good for outdoor use.
 You can also use it to repair vinyl furniture, rain gear, and to fix gloves.